ekoenig4/Tau3MuGNNs/README.md

-# GNNforTau3Mu
+# Tau3MuGNNs
-Application of Graph Neural Networks to the study of the tau->3mu signature at the HL-LHC
+Application of Graph Neural Networks to the study of the tau->3mu signature at the HL-LHC CMS L1 Trigger

-## To get the repository code:
+## Install
 ```
 git clone https://github.com/cms-p2l1trigger-tau3mu/Tau3MuGNNs
 ````